Soft Peanut Butter Chip Cookies

 - Line a baking sheet with parchment paper and set aside.

-- In a large bowl cream together white sugar, brown sugar, butter
+- In a large bowl cream together white sugar, brown sugar, butter and shortening.

 - Beat in egg and egg yolk.